 Secondary recovery projects occurring in the nine-township area are on a small scale.
-There are seven injection wells located in the nine-township area surrounding the WIPP Site.
-ConocoPhillips operates two injection wells northwest of the site in the Cabin Lake field.
-The other five injection wells are operated by OXY USA Inc. and Devon Energy Production Company, LP and are located south and east of the site.
-Four of the injection wells are operated by OXY USA Inc. and were previously operated by Pogo Producing Co.
-All seven wells are injecting into the Brushy Canyon Formation of the Delaware Mountain Group at a depth of approximately 7,200 feet.
+There are six injection wells located in the nine-township area surrounding the WIPP Site.
+ConocoPhillips Company operates two injection wells northwest of the site in the Cabin Lake field.
+The other four injection wells are operated by OXY USA INC and are located south and east of the site.
+All six wells are injecting into the Brushy Canyon Formation of the Delaware Mountain Group at a depth of approximately 7,200 feet.
 Figure 5 shows a typical injection or salt water disposal well configuration.
 Table 12 provides information on the injection wells located in the nine-township area.